vawser/DS2-Scrambler/README.md

 1. Run the application.
 2. Select the mod folder you wish to scramble.
 For example: *C:\Users\Name\Documents\Fromsoft\MyMod*
 3. Toggle the scramble settings as you wish, each type of scrambling can be toggled on or off.
 4. Press Scramble.
-A new mod scalled *MyMod-Scrambled* will be created in the same directory as *MyMod*.
+A new mod called *MyMod-Scrambled* will be created in the same directory as *MyMod*.

 To run the mod, I recommend you use ModEngine.